 Barton, K. 2023.
 "Mapping Social Vulnerability in the Aftermath of the Gorkha Earthquake: A Fulbright Specialist Journey in Nepal.
 Fulbright Chronicles 2 (1).

-Barton, K. 2022.
+Barton, K. 2023.
 Sentinels of the Sahel: Identifying Values of Baobob Forests and Threats to the Species in Senegal.
-Chapter in Forests: Reflections by the Society for Women Geographers (ed.
-Denger, Mary Tatman).
+Focus on Geography.

-Barton, Karen Samantha.
-2021.
+Barton, Karen S. 2021.
 Africa’s Greatest Shipwreck: Causes and Consequences of a Humanitarian Disaster.
 Lexington: Landam, MD.
 (January 15, 2021, Rowman & Littlefield imprint).